BellCubeDev/fomod-builder/README.md

 ## Cool Ideas for Later
-* Open the fomod from any Nexus mod? (would require an API key, 7z-wasm, and to be in the Electron app)
+* Open the fomod from any Nexus mod? (would require an API key, 7z-wasm, and to be in the Electron app because of the current API's CORS limitations)